 Avoid eating bread, wheat pasta and white rice to avoid insulin spikes that burden your liver.

-Dairy products contain hormones that can increase androgens in your body and also burden the liver.
+Dairy products contain hormones that also burden the liver.

 Avoid any refined sugar, sugar-syrups, processed foods containing sugar as they cause insulin spikes that burden the liver.